Watson-Creative/watson-chatbot/README.md

    - Ensure the button maintains chat bubble visibility (same as native close)
    - Test that chat can be reopened after using custom close button

+10. **CSS not loading properly**
+    - Verify `styles.css` file path is correct
+    - Check that the file is included before the widget loads
+    - Ensure no CSS conflicts with existing stylesheets
+    - Check browser developer tools for 404 errors

 ### Debug Mode

 The code includes extensive console logging with "Watson Chat:" prefix: